falmar/eImage/README.md

 - false: the new image will contain the same name as the uploaded image.

 #### Duplicates
-if a there is an existing file:
+If a there is an existing file:
 - 'o': Overwrite the file.
 - 'u': Create and unique file.
 - 'e': throw eImageException.
 - 'a': return false.

-#### Source
-full path to a file automatically set after image upload for easy access resize and crop functions.

 #### EnabledMIMEs
-array that contain the MIME Types the eImage Class will be allow to upload.
+An array that contain the MIME Types the eImage Class will be allow to upload.
 ```php
 ['.jpg' => 'image/jpg']
 ```
 #### DisabledMIMEs
 If this property is set it will forbid to upload the MIME Types or Extensions specified here
 > NOTE: Any other MIME Type or Extension THAT IS NOT SET HERE will be allowed to upload.

+#### Source
+Full path to a file automatically set after image upload for easy access resize and crop functions.

+#### CreateDir
+If set to true create a directory if not exist (UploadTo | NewPath)

+#### ImageQuality
+Integer [1-100]%

+#### NewExtension
+Apply a new extension to the image (.jpg, .png, .gif)

+#### Prefix
+Specify a new prefix for the image

+#### NewPath
+Specify a new path for the image, it apply only for crop and resize function